 A player that collectors can use as a guide to possible prices for Towns cards is Anthony Davis, another Kentucky center who went at the top of a draft.
 Towns is statistically having a much better rookie season than The Brow did for New Orleans a few years back.
 Many Davis rookie year cards go for over $2,000 so Towns cards in premium products, as well as other low-numbered cards, will likely reach lofty figures.
 The card that many will consider to be the must-have Towns rookie card is the National Treasures RPA, Rookie Patch Autographs.
 The numbered base cards and parallels in NT will be ones to watch.

-He’s only 20 so for the next decade—or maybe two—it’s a good bet we’re going to hear a lot more about Karl-Anthony Towns rookie cards, especially if the T-Wolves can build a perennial contender.
+For the next decade—or maybe two—it’s a good bet we’re going to hear a lot more about Karl-Anthony Towns rookie cards, especially if the T-Wolves can build a perennial contender.
 Based on the growing interest, it appears KAT is definitely out of the bag.